Healthcare: Cardiovascular Medicine

 Content

-The primary goal in ulcer management is healing the wound as soon as possible.
-Immediate intervention significantly reduces the risk for infection and need for hospitalization and possible amputation.
+The primary goal in ulcer management is to heal the wound as quickly as possible.
+Prompt intervention minimizes the risk of infection, hospitalization and potential amputation.

 Heading